Skin Prick Tests

 Accuracy of Skin Prick Tests

 Positive tests, however, are not always accurate.
 About 50-60 percent of all SPTs yield “false positive” results, meaning that the test shows positive even though you are not really allergic to the food being tested.
-These results occur for two reasons:
+These results occur for different reasons:

-2. Members of a food “family” often share similar proteins.
+Members of a food “family” often share similar proteins.
 For example, if you are allergic to peanuts, your tests may show a positive response to other members of the legume family, such as green beans, even if eating green beans has never been a problem for you.
 This is known as cross-reactivity.
 The test is positive because it recognizes a similar protein in peanuts and green beans.
 But the test hasn’t detected the real culprit—another, different protein that is found only in peanuts.

 About 50-60 percent of all SPTs yield “false positive” results, meaning that the test shows positive even though you are not really allergic to the food being tested.